heb-dtc/ble_simulator/README.md

 ### Run

  - Running this software requires hardware capable of performing BLE.
- Make sure to check if your system is compliant before trying this software.
+ Make sure to check that your system is compliant before trying this software.

 #### On Linux